 From the beginning, my goal was to make the drawer dividers adjustable.
 Similar to the adjustable dividers sold online and in many stores but without the price tag!

-So because I wanted the dividers adjustable, I did not want to use wood glue.
-So I searched and searched for a different way to attach the dividers to the drawers, and I came across these adhesive tabs.
-And BOOM, I knew I had found the solution to my problems!
+Because I wanted the dividers to be adjustable, I did not want to use wood glue.
+So, I searched for a different way to attach the dividers to the drawers and came across these adhesive tabs.
+BOOM, I knew I had found the solution to my problems!

-With these adhesive tabs, I could attach the dividers to the drawers with no damage at all.
+With these adhesive tabs, I could attach the dividers to the drawers without damage.
 And if I ever wanted to move them or take them off, the adhesive tab is super easy to remove.

 It’s safe to say that I am so happy I never pulled the trigger on those expensive drawer dividers.

-Okay so enough about me, here is how you can do them yourself!
+Okay, so enough about me, here is how to do them yourself!

-- Hobby Board – I used “poplar hobby board” from The Home Depot.
-Mine are size 0.25 x 3.5 IN x 4 FT.
-But you want to measure your drawers to see what size would fit your specific drawers.
+- Hobby Board—I used a “poplar hobby board” from The Home Depot.
+Mine are 0.25 x 3.5 IN x 4 FT.
+But you should measure your drawers to see what size would fit them.

 - Measuring Tape